zoran2109/watering-system/web-server/README.md

 - **docker-compose.yml** - can be used to run the whole application in Docker containers with minimal setup.
 To use the docker-compose directly you must have docker and docker-compose installed on your system
 - **install.sh** - script that installs prerequisites for running the web application on the system and afterwards it starts the server

-## Hosting web server on Rasperry Pi
+## Hosting web server on Raspberry Pi
 This part covers:

 - Installing headless Raspberry Pi OS and cloning /watering-system repository
 - Installing necessary dependencies and starting a web application on LAN
 - Optional - exposing the URL for the web app with Tailscale so the app can be accessed outside of LAN
 - Optional - setting GitHub actions so the app is redeployed when new commits are pushed to the repo

 ### Installing Raspberry Pi OS
 1. Install the Rasperry Pi Imager on your system and plug the micro SSD card (that you'll use with your Raspberry Pi) to your computer.